-Debt Service Fund - A major fund accounting for resources restricted in use for debt service.
+Special Revenue Fund - A major fund accounting for resources restricted in use for future debt service and maintenance of Town property.

 Conservation Trust Fund - A nonmajor fund accounting for resources restricted in use for parks and recreation acquisition, development and maintenance pursuant to Colorado Revised Statutes.